-Important factors that could cause actual results, performance or achievements to differ materially from those expressed or implied by these forward-looking statements are disclosed under the “Risk Factors” and “Cautionary Statement Regarding Forward-Looking Statements” sections of the Annual Report on Form 20-F filed on June 09, 2022.
+Important factors that could cause actual results, performance or achievements to differ materially from those expressed or implied by these forward-looking statements are disclosed under the “Risk Factors” and “Cautionary Statement Regarding Forward-Looking Statements” sections of our latest Annual Report on Form 20-F filed with the U.S. Securities and Exchange Commission.

 You are cautioned not to place undue reliance on any forward-looking statements, which speak only as of the date of this announcement.
 We disclaim any duty to update and do not intend to update any forward-looking statements, all of which are expressly qualified by the statements in this section, to reflect events or circumstances after the date of this announcement.

 This announcement includes certain non-IFRS financial measures.
 These non-IFRS financial measures are not measures of financial performance in accordance with IFRS and may exclude items that are significant in understanding and assessing our financial results.
 Therefore, these measures should not be considered in isolation or as an alternative or superior to IFRS measures.
 You should be aware that our announcement of these measures may not be comparable to similarly titled measures used by other companies.